Pediatrics EMR Software

 What Is Pediatrics EMR Software?

-Pediatrics is the medical care of infants, children, and adolescents.
-Because pediatrics is responsible for a specific age group it will require unique electronic health records software features that enable the efficient functioning of the clinical practice.
-Pediatrician EMR Software should be designed to have preterm, infant, and child growth and BMI charts, some level of reporting for school and camp physical forms, VFC eligibility status, HEDIS immunization compliance, and more.
+Pediatrics EMR software is specialized for the care of infants, children, and adolescents.
+Because pediatrics is responsible for a specific age group, it will require unique electronic health records software features that enable the efficient functioning of the clinical practice.
+Pediatrician EMR Software should be designed to have preterm, infant, and child growth and BMI charts; some level of reporting for school and camp physical forms, VFC eligibility status, HEDIS immunization compliance, and more.

 • Annual Physical Exams